Healthcare Certificates

 Total Credit Hours: 12

-The Medical Assistant Certificate Program prepares the student to work in outpatient and ambulatory care settings, including medical offices and clinics.
-Duties vary depending on the type of healthcare facility and state law.
+The Medical Assistant Certificate Program is designed to prepare the student to work as an essential member of the healthcare team in an outpatient setting.
+Duties vary depending upon the type of organization and state laws.

-Medical assistants are multi-skilled allied health professionals who perform a combination of administrative and clinical duties while working alongside physicians and other healthcare professionals.
-Students develop specialized knowledge and skills through classroom instruction, hands-on skills practice in the campus lab, and direct patient care experiences in a clinical environment.
-The student must submit to a criminal background check and a urine drug screen to be eligible for clinical placement.
+Medical assistants perform a combination of clinical procedures and administrative duties while working alongside physicians and other licensed health professionals.
+The student develops specialized knowledge and skills through classroom instruction and hands-on activities in the campus lab, as well as gaining practical experience providing direct patient care in a clinical environment under the supervision of a preceptor.

-The program consists of 31 career-related credits and may be completed in as little as two semesters.
-Successful completion of the program qualifies the student to take industry-recognized certification examinations through the National Center for Competency Testing to receive certification as a National Certified Medical Assistant (NCMA) and National Certified Phlebotomy Technician (NCPT).
+The program consists of 33 career-related credits that can be completed in two semesters.
+Completion of the program qualifies the student to test for industry-recognized certifications, including National Certified Medical Assistant (NCMA) and National Certified Phlebotomy Technician (NCPT).
+Additionally, the student will earn Basic Life Support Certification through the American Heart Association.

 Program Requirements